 To jazz up the weekend, Allianz arranged for us to spend our first day on a tour of lower Manhattan led by Pauline Frommer.

 We met Pauline outside the National Museum of the American Indian.
-From there, she led us across the street to Battery Park, sharing historical trivia from her book Frommer's EasyGuide to New York City 2017 along the way.
+From there, she led us across the street to Battery Park, sharing historical trivia from her book Frommer's EasyGuide to New York City along the way.

 One of the things I love about New York City is that it's so huge, there's always something new to learn.

 Founded in 1697, the church miraculously escaped damage after the World Trade Center Towers came down.

 Next, we approached the Oculus, the dramatic $3.9 billion transportation hub connecting PATH trains from New Jersey with NYC's subways.

 We crossed the World Trade Center Memorial, which I'd visited before, and escaped the cold in the new North End Grill for lunch.

 Following lunch, we said goodbye to Pauline and took the fastest elevator I've ever experienced to the top of One World Trade Center.

 I remember 9/11 like it was yesterday, and the images and tragedy I saw in the news that day will always be with me.

 As the afternoon was winding down, we stopped by the Jacob Javitz Center to visit the Allianz booth and speak with some of their staff there.

 That night, Lee, Johnny, our hosts from Allianz, and us bloggers got together for a big family-style Italian dinner at Rubirosa, a popular restaurant in Little Italy.
 The fresh lasagna and pizza were fantastic.